 There are many types of gold deposits (more info) including vein deposits, contact deposits, replacement deposits, disseminated ore and placers.
 A few miles south of the Fort Belknap Indian Reservation lies the Zortman-Landusky mine where gold is found in intrusion related breccia-hosted deposits in the Little Rocky Mountains.
 In this type of deposit, gold mineralization is found in magmatic-hydrothermal or phreatomagmatic pipe-like breccias (Figure 1) associated with the intrusion of stocks, plugs, sills or dikes into a wide variety of host rocks ranging in age from Precambrian to Tertiary (Mineral Commodity Report 14: Gold (more info) ).

 During the Tertiary, igneous activity domed the Little Rocky Mountains and formed the laccolithic intrusion, dikes and sills where gold-silver mineralization occurred.
 The gold is found in small quartz veins that are concentrated in large fissure zones of shattered and altered rock.
 Some low-grade gold is also present in auriferous pyrite disseminated locally in the syenite and other intrusive rocks.
-In a few areas gold occurs in higher-grade replacement deposits in limestone (Status of Mineral Resource Information for the Fort Belknap Indian Reservation, Montana (more info) ).
+In a few areas gold occurs in higher-grade replacement deposits in limestone (Status of Mineral Resource Information for the Fort Belknap Indian Reservation, Montana ( This site may be offline. ) ).

 To further investigate gold deposits at the Zortman-Landusky mine, follow the links below.